 Below are the steps which explains on how to deploy the required OAuth2 SAML bearer assertion credential

-- In the Web UI of your SAP Cloud Platform Integration instance, go to the monitoring and click on Security Material.
+- In the Web UI of your SAP Cloud Integration instance, go to the monitoring and click on Security Material.

 - It opens the security materials page where you can add the security artifacts.
 Click on Add->OAuth2 Credentials.